zrcjessica/ensemble_distillation/docs/lentiMPRA_ensemble_distillation_protocol.md

 Train an ensemble of ResidualBind models on the mean and standard deviation over biological replicates in the lentiMPRA data.
 These models predict activity and aleatoric uncertainty, and will be distilled to produce student models that can predict both aleatoric and epistemic uncertainty.

 ## Scripts
-- `parse_lentiMPRA_data_with_aleatoric.ipynb`: parse HDF5 files for K562 and HepG2 with mean and standard deviation of experimental activity values across biological replicates in lentiMPRA data (target labels have shape (N,2)).
+- `parse_lentiMPRA_data_with_aleatoric.ipynb`: Parse HDF5 files for K562 and HepG2 with mean and standard deviation of experimental activity values across biological replicates in lentiMPRA data (target labels have shape (N,2)).
 - `train_lentiMPRA_aleatoric.sh`: run `train_lentiMPRA.py` with `--aleatoric` flag using HDF5 files generated above as input to `--data`.
+## Outputs
+### Data for training ensemble of ResidualBind models with aleatoric uncertainty prediction
+The Jupyter notebook generates an HDF5 file that contains lentiMPRA data in train/test/val splits, where target labels have shape (N,2) and second column represents replicate standard deviation (aleatoric uncertainty).
+### Ensemble of ResidualBind models with aleatoric uncertainty prediction
+See outputs of [1.
+Train ResidualBind models (activity)](#outputs) for outputs of script for training ensemble of ResidualBind models with activity and aleatoric uncertainty outputs.

 # 4. Get data for training distilled ResidualBind models
 For the ensemble of ResidualBind models that predict activity and aleatoric uncertainty, we need the ensemble average of its predictions across training sequence as well as the ensemble standard deviation of its predictions across all splits to generate a new HDF5 file that contains data for training and evaluating the distilled models, which will predict activity, aleatoric, and epistemic uncertainty.